Bushenyi

 Bushenyi is a town in Western Uganda.
-It is the 'chief town' of Bushenyi District and the district headquarters are located there.
+It is the 'chief town' of Bushenyi District and the site of the district headquarters.
 The district is named after the town, in keeping with the practice in most of the districts in the country.

 Location

 Bushenyi is located on the Mbarara–Ishaka Road, approximately 54 km, by road, west of Mbarara, the largest city in the sub-region.
 This is about 7.5 km east of the town of Ishaka.

 Kampala, the national capital and largest city in the country lies approximately 321 km, by road to the north-east of Bushenyi.
 The coordinates of the town are 0°32'30.0"S 30°11'16.0"E (Latitude:-0.541667; Longitude:30.187778).

 Population

 The 2002 the national census enumerated the combined population of Bushenyi-Ishaka Metropolitan Area at 37,664.
 In 2014, the national population census put the population of Bushenyi, including Ishaka, at 41,217.
 In 2020, the statistics agency estimated the mid-year population of the town at 43,700 inhabitants.
 UBOS calculated that the population of this town expanded at an average rate of 1.01 percent annually, between 2014 and 2020.